StanleyKinnokChan/Python/Tableau related/Shapes Files Extract/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-When you see a shape you like in the others Tableau workbook, or you need to use the same shape in other workbooks as a company standard, but no one has saved shape files, you can use this script to extract all the shape files you want.
+This script allows you to extract shape files from a Tableau workbook.
+It's useful when you see a shape you like in someone else's Tableau workbook, or when you need to reuse shapes in other workbooks as part of a company standard, but the original shape files were not saved.
+With this tool, you can easily extract and save all the shape files you need for future use.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>